e2r2fx/VectorCode/README.md

 guide](./docs/CONTRIBUTING.md), which contains information about some basic guidelines that you should follow and tips that you may find helpful.

+### About Versioning

+This project follows an adapted semantic versioning:

+- Until 1.0.0 is released, the _major version number_ stays 0 which indicates that
+  this project is still in early stage, and features/interfaces may change from time to time;
+- The _minor version number_ indicates __breaking changes__.
+When I decide to remove a
+  feature/config option, the actual removal will happen when I bump the minor version number.
+Therefore, if you want to avoid breaking a working setup, you may choose to use a version constraint like `"vectorcode<0.7.0"`;
+- The _patch version number_ indicates __non-breaking changes__.
+This can include new
+  features and bug fixes.
+When I decide to deprecate things, I will make a new release with bumped patch version.
+Until the minor version number is bumped, the deprecated feature will still work but you'll see a warning.
+It's recommended to update your setup to adapt the new features.

 ## TODOs
 - [x] query by ~file path~ excluded paths;
 - [x] chunking support;